This article may contain links from our partners. Please read how we make money for more info.

 You can now use the password you just selected in the password field.
 Since you previously copied it to the clipboard, go ahead and paste it with ⌘-V on the Mac or Control-V on the PC.
 Now click on Submit.

 You may see yet another upgrade offer, perhaps for Optimized hosting.
 Feel free to ignore this for now.
 You can always add it later.
 Instead, click on the Hosting link in the upper left-hand corner.
 This will take you to the main Control Panel.
 You might get another pop-up.
 This one is offering to walk you through the process of setting up your website.
 You can close this screen by clicking the X in the upper right-hand corner.
-I will walk you through this myself.
+We will walk you through this.

 STEP 3: INSTALL WORDPRESS